vegaprotocol/specs/protocol/0070-PLUP_protocol_upgrades.md

 ### Current state of upgrading the vega network

-As of today, upgrading the protocol is near impossible when a major changes to the step are possible without proceeding with an LNL restore.
+As of today, upgrading the protocol is near impossible when a major changes to the step are possible without proceeding with a [Limited Network Life checkpoint restore](./non-protocol-specs/0005-NP-LIMN-limited_network_life.md).
+This functionality has the following significant issues:
-Using LNL have the following unconvenient side effect:
 - A synchronous restart is required
 - All node need to be restarted in a very short time so all state can be restore from ethereum, and the network can start properly with a checkpoint.

+Limited Network Life is not the end goal.
+This spec outlines how the protocol evolves from LNL checkpoints to rolling software updates, controlled by a reasonable set of governance and user controls.

-### How different protocol proceed
+### How other protocols proceed

 Other protocol e.g Ethereum carry out updates in an asynchronous manner.
 Usually a new version of the protocol is made available, a hardcoded block height is set at which a new code path will be enabled.
 If enough node runners have deployed the updated code, then the network will continue with the new code path.
 Others nodes